• Discounts and special offers

 Some critics of the bill agree the regulations struck down needed reform, however, they argue the act will worsen Social Security's finances.
 The program's trust funds are already projected to run dry as late as 2035, at which point it may begin doling out reduced benefits.
 Now, Smith says he's concerned the bill "will actually lead to deeper and faster automatic benefit cuts for those of us who have been paying into Social Security for decades."

-Discover the secretWhat can Americans do?
+What can Americans do?

-Smith listed a number of Washington, D.C., think tanks — which are often in disagreement — that are aligned in opposition to the legislation.
+Smith listed a number of Washington, D.C., think tanks — which he noted are often in disagreement — that are aligned in opposition to the legislation.
 Such discussions serve as a reminder of the importance retirees should place on savings outside Social Security.

 For one thing, without government action to shore up the program's finances, the possibility of Social Security benefit cuts is very real, with or without this bill.
 It's up to the politicians to do something about it.

 One of the think tanks Smith mentioned, the Committee for a Responsible Federal Budget, estimates the Fairness Act will hasten Social Security's insolvency by six months and further reduce lifetime benefits for retirees.
 But there are other things that may impact the program's finances in the near future.
-Experts believe some of President-elect Donald Trump's election campaign promises could also accelerate a cash shortfall.
+Experts believe some of now-President Donald Trump's election campaign promises could also accelerate a cash shortfall.

 Meet your retirement goals effortlessly